lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Minimal Writing Structure
 Topic title: H1 or H2, in gerund, preposition, or present tense.
 For example, Understanding Access Management, Access Management.

-Topic paragraph: Two to three sentences about the topic.
+Topic paragraph: Two to three sentences (or whatever amount is enough information for the user to understand) about the topic.

 #### Example of a Concept
 Access Management